andrewindeche/InvestManager/README.md

     PATCH or PUT /api/accounts/{pk}/

-For consistence only admin has rights to set permissions.
+For consistency only admin has rights to set permissions.
-Created accounts have a default view value.
+Created accounts have default view permissions .

 7.Delete Account: